St Austell and Newquay: History

+The seat was won by Labour MP Noah Law at the general election on 4 July 2024.
+Noah defeated incumbent Tory representative Steve Double with a majority of 2,470.
+Mr Double blamed the loss on a large Reform UK vote (Reform UK took 9,212 votes, and came third.)

 Boundaries

+2010–2024

 The Borough of Restormel wards of Bethel, Crinnis, Edgcumbe North, Edgcumbe South, Fowey and Tywardreath, Gannel, Gover, Mevagissey, Mount Charles, Poltair, Rialton, Rock, St Blazey, St Columb, St Enoder, St Ewe, St Stephen, and Treverbyn.

 The constituency was created for the 2010 general election, following a review of parliamentary representation by the Boundary Commission, which increased the number of seats in the county from five to six.
 It has the same boundaries as the former Borough of Restormel, with the exception of the ward of Lostwithiel, which remains in the South East Cornwall constituency.
 Previously, the historic area was divided between the North Cornwall, South East Cornwall and Truro and St Austell seats.

+2024–present

+Further to the 2023 Periodic Review of Westminster constituencies which became effective for the 2024 general election, the constituency is composed of the following electoral divisions of Cornwall (as they existed on 4 May 2021):